Salamanca. It’s yet another Madrid day trip where wheelchair accessible information is hard to come by.

 The Art Nouveau Museum is wheelchair accessible, thanks to ramps and an elevator that serves the first and second floors.

-Convento de San Esteban
+7. Convento de San Esteban

 Even if you’re not inclined to go on a shopping spree, Calle Torro is pretty to look at since there are a fair amount of old buildings scattered among the more modern shops.

-One of our favorite parts about Salamanca was enjoying a three-course Spanish meal while people watching.
+One of my favorite things to do in Salamanca is enjoying a three-course Spanish meal while people-watching.

 That means that you’ll get an appetizer, main meal, and dessert for anywhere from 12 – 15+ Euros, depending on the location and how expensive your ingredients are (chicken versus cod, for example).

 P.S.- Looking for other day trip options from Madrid?
 Head on over to our post on five accessible day trips from Madrid.
-Also, don’t forget to check out our guide on eleven accessible things to do in Madrid.
+Also, don’t forget to check out our guide on 11 accessible things to do in Madrid.

 Laura has been wandering the globe for over a decade.
 She’s an early bird and backpacker at heart and can often be spotted with a dog or ten that she’s befriended along the way.
 Much of the content Laura writes on A Piece of Travel includes details on wheelchair accessibility, with the support of her brother-in-law and sister.
 You can learn about their accessibility endeavors here.